lambdaclass/mirra_backend/README.md

 make start
 ```

-Then once you are inside the Elixir terminal, run:
+Whenever you make changes to the game's `config.json`, you will need to run this so that they get reflected:

 ```elixir
 DarkWorldsServer.Utils.Config.clean_import()
 ```

-You need to run this command so that changes to the `config.json` get reflected.

 ## Contributing